-LTAF 120GS African Literature: Islam and Immigration Summer 2024 Session I

-This course will survey texts and films from West and North Africa and Spain, with an emphasis on Islam and the practices of migration to Western Europe over the last fifty years.
+LTAF 120GS African Literature: Islam and Immigration Summer 2025 Session I This course will survey texts and films from West and North Africa and Spain, with an emphasis on Islam and the practices of migration to Western Europe over the last fifty years.
 These are themes and activities that resonate with contemporary events both in Europe and in the United States.
-While many North and West Africans target France, as the French-speaking metropole, many have more recently migrated to Spain, through the Canary Islands, the straits off of Tangier, and the Spanish territories of Ceuta and Melilla on the Moroccan Mediterranean coast.
+While many North and West Africans target France, as the French-speaking metropole, many have more recently migrated to Spain, through the Canary Islands, the straits off of Tangier, and the Spanish enclaves of Ceuta and Melilla on the Moroccan Mediterranean coast.
 We will read some well-known literary texts in English translation that highlight Muslim culture and the dangers and traumas of migration.
 Films will come from both African and Spanish directors, treating issues of immigration of the last decade.
 We will have a local professor lecture on Spain and immigration as well as Spain's Arab/Islamic influences, and also meet with NGOs that are active in immigration issues.
 We will visit various sites in the city of Granada where recent immigrants, mostly Senegalese, live and work, often as venders in open plazas but increasingly in other higher-paying employment.
 Another outing will include the Sacromonte neighborhood, where historically Romas ("gypsies"), migrants arriving from Asia, Africa and Europe for centuries, resided in cave houses.
 We'll explore the Albaicín, the former Arab quarter that retains the architecture and street layouts of the days when Moors ruled the city.
 The central attraction of the city is the famous Moorish fortress and palace, the Alhambra, and we will visit this wondrous site where Muslim and Christian Spain left their marks.
 We will attend a flamenco/Zambra performance that combines elements of European and African/Arab aesthetics in both the dance styles and singing/instrumental music.
 Field trips will include a two-night visit to Morocco, to compare the contemporary Muslim culture and its ancient architecture with what we see in Granada.
 We will also visit with an NGO in Morocco that deals with African migrants and refugees waiting to enter Spain.
-Another field trip will entail two nights in Madrid where we will meet with groups that work on immigration issues as well as visit the culturally diverse neighborhood of Lavapies.
+A second overnight excursion will explore Almeria, a coastal city of great significance to both Moorish Spain and Spanish Civil War.
+Instructor: Robert Cancel Site Classroom Phone: (local cell) Meetings: Unless otherwise noted, Email: reancel@ucsd.edu Course ID: